 Even when we’re not aware of it, we’re using many of the same rhetorical techniques Aristotle, Cicero, Abraham Lincoln, Frederick Douglass, Winston Churchill, Martin Luther King, Jr. and other greats have employed in public speaking.
-Each month, our Buckley School resident students of classical rhetoric explain a rhetorical device and shows us how it’s being used.
+Each month, our Buckley School resident students of classical rhetoric explain a rhetorical device and show us how it’s being used.

 "I've never seen anyone in public life use paralipsis the way he does."– A political discourse expert on the paralipsing of U.S. President Donald Trump